sybila/BCSgen/README.md

 * Input
  * Model - file containing a BCS model<sup>3</sup>
- * Bound - maximal number of agents' repetitions in a state
 * Output
  * Vertices - file for storing states of state space
  * Edges - file for storing edges of state space